luca-s/mpi-master-slave/README.rst

             return (True, 'I completed my task (%d)' % task_id)

-On the Master code there is little to change from example 1.
-Both WorkQueue.add_work and MultiWorkQueue.add_work methods support an additional parameter **resource** that is a simple identifier (string, integer or any hashable object) that specify what resource the data is going to need.
+On the Master code there is little to change from example 1 code.
+Both WorkQueue.add_work and MultiWorkQueue.add_work (explained later) methods support an additional parameter **resource** that is a simple identifier (string, integer or any hashable object) that specify what resource the task is going to need.

 .. code:: python